UP | HOME

 [0] 2 {1}

 Even if an input HOA file uses only state-based acceptance, Spot internally stores it using transition-based acceptance.
-However in that case the TωA will have a property flag indicating that it actually represents an automaton with the "state-based acceptance" property: this implies that transitions leaving one state all belong to the same acceptance sets.
+However, in that case the TωA will have a property flag indicating that it actually represents an automaton with the "state-based acceptance" property: this implies that transitions leaving one state all belong to the same acceptance sets.
 A couple of algorithms in Spot checks for this property, and enable specialized treatments of state-based automata.

 Furthermore, even if an automaton does not have the "state-based acceptance" property flag set, the HOA output routine may detect that the automaton satisfies this property.
 In that case, it outputs the automaton with state-based acceptance.